Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Convergence of the rescaled SLFVS and its dual - the fixed radius case

 When $\txi^{n,1}$ and $\txi^{n,2}$ are separated by more than $2R$, they cannot be contained in the same reproduction event, and so they evolve independently of one another.
-The $i$th lineage jumps at rate $n^{1/3}u_nV_R(1+s_n) = uV_R(1+o(1))$ to a new location, which is uniformly distributed over the ball $B(Z,R)$, where $Z$ itself is chosen uniformly at random from $B(\txi^{n,i,}R)$.
-In what follows, we only need that the jump made by each lineage is an independent realization of a random variable $X$ taking values in $B(0,2R)$, whose distribution is symmetric about the origin.
+The $i$th particle jumps at rate $n^{1/3}u_nV_R(1+s_n) = uV_R(1+o(1))$ to a new location, which is uniformly distributed over the ball $B(Z,R)$, where $Z$ itself is chosen uniformly at random from $B(\txi^{n,i},R)$.
+In what follows, we only need that the jump made by each particle is an independent realisation of a random variable $X$ taking values in $B(0,2R)$, whose distribution is symmetric about the origin.